sharetoolscrypto/python-binance/README.rst

 ------

 Enjoy - Donate - Buy me a beer! =]
-Thank you for using Binance to Google Sheets add-on!
 I really hope you enjoyed and loved it as much as I love to use it everyday.

 If your love is strong enough, feel free to share it with me! =D